SeriousOldMan/Simulator-Controller/Docs/AI Race Engineer.md

      | rFactor 2                  | Yes (1)                 | No (1)               | No (1) |
      | Le Mans Ultimate           | Yes (1)                 | No (1)               | No (1) |

 	 (1) It looks like the damage is reported by the corresponding API as an accumulated value for all different damage types.
-The damage will be reported by the Race Engineer as adamage to the Bodywork and only Bodywork repair will therefore automatically recommended for a pitstop.
+The damage will be reported by the Race Engineer as a damage to the Bodywork and only Bodywork repair will therefore automatically recommended for a pitstop.
 Select the other repair categories manually as needed.

   5. Repair recommendations